Novogene Announces Scaling of Sequencing Services on Oxford Nanopore PromethION

 Ruiqiang Li, CEO of Novogene said, “We’re delighted to participate in the construction of the nanopore sequencing application ecosystem.
 We will keep providing advanced and tailored long-read genomic solutions to our customers based on this collaboration.”

 Novogene is a leading provider of genomic services and solutions with cutting edge NGS and bioinformatics expertise, and the most advanced sequencing capacity in the world.
 Novogene utilizes scientific excellence, a commitment to customer service and unsurpassed data quality to help our clients realize their research goals.
-The company has become a world-leader in NGS services, with 2,400 employees and multiple locations across the globe.
-Novogene’s depth of experience has resulted in the ownership of 29 NGS-related patents, as well as the publishing of over 517 research papers in collaboration with customers, often in well-respected publications such as Nature and Science.
+Novogene delivers unsurpassed data quality to support our customers’ research goals.
+We are a world-leader in NGS services, with thousands of employees and multiple locations across the globe.
+Novogene has strong scientific expertise and experience with 32 NGS-related patents, as well as over 580 research papers with total impact factor at more than 4090, including publications in first tiers journals such as Cell, Nature and Science.

 Oxford Nanopore’s PromethION 48 device offers the only technology capable of sequencing long (or even ultra-long 1Mb +) fragments of DNA.
 The modular design of the PromethION allows for multiple experiments to be conducted at once, allowing for both scale and flexibility of use.
 One PromethION device can deliver more than 7Tb of sequence data in a single run of 48-flow cells.